Skip to main content

 • Have a good attendance record

-• Can keep up-to-date with academic studies while on placement (Gateway is in addition to five School-based subjects)
+• Can keep up to date with academic studies while on placement (Gateway is in addition to five School-based subjects)

 • Have a desire to explore a particular career path